alanrogers/legofit/src/README.md

 * @ref bootci "bootci.py", which uses multiple legofit output files (one for the real data and one for each bootstrap replicate) to generate bootstrap confidence intervals for estimated parameters.
+* @ref flatfile "flatfile.py", which reads a list of legofit output files and writes a flat file with a row for each legofit file and a column for each parameter.
 * @ref diverg "diverg.py", which compares two distributions of site pattern frequencies, using the Kullback-Leibler (KL) divergence.